pglet/website/docs/tutorials/python.md

 In multi-user Pglet apps every user has a unique session with its own page contents.
 To start an app page you use `pglet.app()` method which takes a reference to a session handler function.
 The handler function is called on a separate thread for every new user connected.
 The program stays blocked on `pglet.app()` while constantly waiting for new user connections.

-Another aspect of multi-user apps you should care about is state management: session-specific variables and control references at minimum.
+One of the aspects of multi-user apps you should care about is state management: session-specific variables and control references at minimum.

-In the example below we are going to encapsulate user session state and app logic in a class instance.
+In the example below we are going to use Python class to encapsulate user session state and logic.
 This could be a minimal Pglet multi-user app in Python:

 ```python title="hello-app.py"
 import pglet